RGDavid28/RGDavid28G/README.md

 I'm passionate about ERPs and their integration with digitization solutions.
 My focus is on integrating mission-critical solutions.
 I'm looking for opportunities implementing ERPs and applications to integrate information from companies' business processes.

 ## 🛠️ Skills
-ERPs: Mapics XA, SAP, JD-Edwards
+ERPs: Mapics XA, SAP, JD-Edwards.
 Languages: Python, JavaScript
 Frameworks: React, Django
 Tools: Git, Docker, AWS, SQL SMS…